History of the Mithila region: Ancient history

 The region was also known as Videha.
 The kingdom of Videha is mentioned for the first time in Yajurveda Samhita.
 Mithila, is mentioned in Buddhist Jatakas, the Brahamanas, the Puranas (described in detail in Brhadvisnu Purana) and various epics such as the Ramayana and the Mahabharata.

-However, according to the Shatapatha Brahmana, a chieftain named Videgha Mathava migrated from the Saraswati Valley to Mithila during the Vedic period and established the Videha kingdom.
-This leads to confusion whether the Videha kingdom was established during the Vedic period or not, since one of the Janakas of Videha was also the father-in-law of King Rama, who ruled much earlier.
-Archaeological evidence is lacking to realistically assess the period of their migration.
+However, before that, according to the Shatapatha Brahmana, a chieftain named Videgha Mathava migrated from the Saraswati Valley to Mithila during the Vedic period and established the Videha kingdom and the Maithil Brahmin community.

 A list of kings is mentioned in Mahabharata and Jatakas.
 All the kings either adopted the title Videha or Janaka.

 Vedic period, Videha Kingdom

-During the Vedic period, Mithila was the centre of the Videha kingdom.
+During the Vedic period, Mithila was known as the Videha kingdom.

-The rulers of the Videha kingdom were called Janakas.

 c.
 600 BCE–c.
 300 BCE, Vajji Mahajanapada

 Following the fall of the Videhas, Mithila came under the control of the Vajjika League which was a confederacy of clans the most famous of which was the Licchavi.
-The capital was in the city of Vaishali in modern-day Bihar.
-Mithila under Vajji was eventually conquered by the king of Magadha, Ajatashatru.
+Mithila being one the part of Vajji which was eventually conquered by the king of Magadha, Ajatashatru.

-6th century to 11th century: Pala and Sena rule
+6th century to 11th century: Pala

-Mithila was a tributary of the Pala Empire for almost three centuries.
-The rulers of the Pala Empire were followers of Buddhism and according to some texts, they were Kayasthas.
-Their capital is believed to be located at present town of Balirajgarh (Babubarhi-Madhubani district).
-The last king of the Pala Empire was Madanapala.
-Madanapal was a weak king, as he was defeated by Samanta Sena's army, eventually leading to the establishment of the Sena Dynasty.

-The founder of the Pala Empire was Gopala.
-He was the first independent Buddhist king of Bengal and came to power in 750 in Gaur by democratic election, which was unique at the time.
-He reigned from 750 to 770 and consolidated his position by extending his control over all of Bengal.
-His successors Dharmapala (r.
-770-810) and Devapala (r.
-810-850) expanded the empire across the northern and eastern Indian subcontinent.
-The Pala Empire eventually disintegrated in the 12th century under the attack of the Sena Dynasty.

-Sena Dynasty belonged to Brahmakshatriya(The Brahmin who ruled as Kshatriya) according to their copperplates.
-They were ardent followers of Hinduism and hence, people of Mithila, themselves being followers of Hinduism, helped Samanta Sena in defeating Madanapala.
-Eminent scholar Vachaspati Mishra (from village Andhra Tharhi in Madhubani district) was from this period.
+Mithila was a tributary state of the Pala Empire until the empire disintegrated in the 12th century.

-11th century to 14th century: Simroon/Karnata Dynasty
+11th century to 14th century: Karnata Dynasty

-The Karnata or Simroon dynasty was founded by Nanyadeva with the capital being in Simraon in Mithila.
+The Karnata dynasty was founded by Nanyadeva with the capital being in Simraungadh & Darbhanga in Mithila.